The Legacy of Service

 Master Chief | USN (Ret)

-Administrative Architect: Born in Packwaukee, Marquette County, Wisconsin, Gordon served from July 1948 through March 1971.
+Administrative Architect: Born in Packwaukee, Wisconsin, Gordon served from July 1948 through March 1971.
 As a Yeoman, his administrative precision was vital to the club’s founding.
-Serving as the first Vice President, he was the primary leader alongside Mr. Duley who navigated the complex legal process of securing our original charter and property.
+Serving as the first Vice President, he navigated the complex legal process of securing our original charter and property.

 Blackledge "Blackie" E. Harper

-A Legacy of the Silent Service: Blackie served from February 1945 through October 1966, a career spanning WWII, Korea, and the Cold War.
-A qualified submariner, his service took him from the destroyer USS John W. Weeks to the deep-sea missions of the submarine USS Chivo (SS-341).
+Silent Service: Blackie served from February 1945 through October 1966, a career spanning WWII, Korea, and the Cold War.
+A qualified submariner, his service took him from the USS John W. Weeks to the submarine USS Chivo (SS-341).

 Electrician’s Mate First Class (EM1) | USN (Ret)